DEBORAH HAYES

 Deborah Hayes is a professor emerita and former associate dean for graduate studies in the College of Music at the University of Colorado at Boulder.
 Her publications include studies of music and musicians of the eighteenth century and more recent times, including historical women composers.

-era.
-Nine pages are devoted to these composers
+Nine pages are devoted to these ten composers who were active in

 — Maria Barthélemon (Polly Young)